 The terms and conditions of our consumer credit program, which is financed and administered by a third-party financial institution on a non-recourse basis to Ethan Allen, are set forth in an agreement between the Company and that financial service provider (the "Program Agreement") which was last amended effective January 2014.
 Any independent retailer choosing to participate in the consumer credit program is required to enter into a separate agreement with that same thirdparty financial institution which sets forth the terms and conditions under which the retailer is to perform in connection with its offering of consumer credit to its customers (the "Retailer Agreement").
 We have obligated ourselves on behalf of any independent retailer choosing to participate in our consumer credit program by agreeing, in the event of default, breach, or failure of the independent retailer to perform under such Retailer Agreement, to take on certain responsibilities of the independent retailer, including, but not limited to, delivery of goods and reimbursement of customer deposits.
 Customer receivables originated by independent retailers remain non-recourse to Ethan Allen.
 The Program Agreement will terminate on July 31, 2019, but includes a provision for automatic one-year renewals unless either party gives notice of termination.
 While the maximum potential amount of future payments (undiscounted) that we could be required to make under this obligation is indeterminable, recourse provisions exist that would enable us to recover, from the independent retailer, any amount paid or incurred by us related to our performance.
-Based on the underlying creditworthiness of our independent retailers, including their historical ability to satisfactorily perform in connection with the terms of our consumer credit program, we believe this obligation will expire without requiring funding by us.
-To ensure funding for delivery of products sold, the terms of the Program Agreement also contain a right for the financial services provider to demand from the Company collateral at a variable rate based on the volume of program sales if the Company does not meet certain covenants.
-At June 30 of 2017 and 2016, no collateral was required under the Program Agreement.
+Based on the underlying creditworthiness of our independent retailers, including their historical ability to perform satisfactorily in connection with the terms of our consumer credit program, we believe this obligation will expire without requiring funding by us.
+To ensure funding for delivery of products sold, the terms of the Program Agreement also contain a right for the financial services provider to demand from the Company collateral at a variable rate based on the volume of program sales if the Company does not meet certain covenants, including a minimum working capital requirement.
+At June 30 of 2018, we were below this minimum capital requirement, defined in the agreement as a Level 1 Collateral Event.
+At any time the lender may require the Company to deliver within fifteen days of lenders request, either an Eligible Letter of Credit, or Substitute Collateral for approximately \$4 million.
+The lender has not made a demand for collateral as of the date of this Annual Report on Form 10-K, but if they were to do so, we have adequate borrowing capacity under our Facility to satisfy this demand.